 How to Change Toxic Eating Habits

 Toxic foods and substances wreak havoc on the human body with or without ones awareness.
 If a box of donuts, or a bag of chocolate candy lays beside you, chances are you might eat more than you intend.
-These sweets appeals to your appetite, by stimulating your body’s reward centers.
+These sweets appeal to the appetite by stimulating the body’s reward center.
 When I eat a piece of chocolate, I feel its reward in the moment I am actively eating it.
-After it passes through my palette and on its way through the digestive process, this feeling of reward disperses.
+After it passes through my palette and on it’s way through the digestive process, this feeling of reward disperses.

 Toxic Foods Exploit Appetite

 The reward lies only in the moment.
 This is the principle of toxic substances.
-They lure our nearsighted appetite, engaging our physical senses at the entry point of the body, smell taste, touch.
-As the process of digestion unfolds, we’re faced with the toxic substance’s path of destruction: Tooth decay, bloating, joint pain, joint stiffness, dry, brittle skin, hair and nails, weakened immune system, abdominal discomforts, bladder and kidney affections, irritability, lack of mental clarity, headache, high blood pressure, irregular moods, and vision disorders are a few examples of the destructive impact of these toxic substances in our system.
+They lure the nearsighted appetite, engaging physical senses at the entry point of the body: Smell taste, touch.
+As the process of digestion unfolds, we’re faced with the toxic substance’s path of destruction: Tooth decay, bloating, joint pain, joint stiffness, dry, brittle skin, hair and nails, weakened immune system, abdominal discomforts, bladder and kidney affections, irritability, lack of mental clarity, headache, high blood pressure, irregular moods, and vision disorders .
+These are only a few examples of the destructive impact of these toxic substances in our system.

-If your health is already compromised, such as if you have migraines, arthritis, injuries, certain sensitivities of mind, body or mood or any of the conditions listed above, you will feel the path of destruction in the affected areas first.
-Controlling your appetite is one of the basic actions you must take to combat toxic food’s exploitation of your physical senses.
-Just as important as it is to eat the foods that aid in your body’s natural healing process, it is equally important to eliminate toxic foods from your diet.
+If your health is already compromised, such as the case with migraines, arthritis, injuries, certain sensitivities of mind, body or mood or any of the conditions listed above, you will feel the path of destruction in the affected areas first.
+Controlling the appetite is one of the most basic things one can to avoid the consequences of poor diet.
+Just as important as it is to eat the foods that aid in the body’s natural healing process, it is equally important to eliminate toxic foods from the diet.

 Understanding How Toxic Foods Manipulate Appetite

 If highly processed, sweetened, refined foods are your default diet, your body builds up a tolerance to these foods.
-Your appetite adjusts to accommodate higher levels of sugar and salt in your diet, at least until that accumulation causes a malfunction.
-When you reset your appetite by detoxifying, you will taste your food as it is, and can make food choices based on the perceptible results.
+Your appetite adjusts to accommodate higher levels of sugar and salt from the diet, until that accumulation causes a malfunction.
+When you reset your appetite by detoxifying, you will taste your food as it is, and will make food choices based on the perceptible results.
 You will become more sensitive to what you put into your system and your senses will become more acute.
 If you continue to eat more fruits throughout the day, you will begin to successfully eliminate cravings for toxic processed foods and refined sugars.

 Improving Appetite: Stay on Course, Avoid the Traps

-In order to keep up a healthy diet it is necessary to discuss the barriers that have made a path for an unhealthy diet.
-The level of availability of healthful foods, prices, transportation, availability of information, time constraints can all play a part in long-term poor eating habits.
+In order to keep up a healthy diet, it is necessary to discuss the barriers that make a path for an unhealthy diet.
+The availability of healthful foods, prices, transportation, information, and time constraints all play a part in long-term poor eating habits.
 Generally, when people know that they can buy healthy foods, they do so regardless of social or economic status, demographics, education level, race or nationality.
 What you find in many of the statistical findings is a snapshot of current conditions.
 If produce is unavailable to a segment of the population, the statistics reflect that.
 That is not to conclude these conditions are necessarily desired.

 Save Money While Eating Healthy

 You can save up to 50% off of your grocery bill by purchasing fruits and vegetables wholesale.
-One 40 lb. case of apples may cost you anywhere from $25-$40 depending on the variety, seasonality, and the wholesaler.
+One 40 lb. case of apples may cost you anywhere from $25-$40, and store up to 4 weeks.
 In comparison apples purchased retail can cost $2-$3 per pound.
 Oranges by the case may cost anywhere from $18-$28 for a 40 lb. case.
-A 25 lb. case of fresh tomatoes costs approximately $14-$20.
-A 50 lb. case of fresh potatoes can cost around $18, far less than the $1-$1.50 per pound price at the grocery stores.
+A 25 lb. case of fresh tomatoes costs approximately $14-$25., and one 50 lb. case of fresh potatoes can cost around $18, far less than the $1-$1.50 per pound price at the grocery stores.

 You can also select your desired condition of fruits and vegetables.
-If you buy your tomatoes green they will last longer, turning red as they ripen over the course of up to a week and a half.
-Always buy bananas green as they have a brief storage life, usually no more than 6 days.
+Tomatoes can last up 3 – 4 weeks If you buy them green.
+Always buy bananas green as they have a brief storage life, usually no more than 6 or 7 days.
 The storage life of these commodities will depend as much on the conditions in which they’re stored.
 It is advisable to do some research on commodity specific storage methods and recommendations for best results.

 VIEW AN INDUSTRY INSIDERS SECRETS: How to Pick Watermelon, & tips on how to successfully transport, store, and enjoy it.